decentraland/old-documentation/_posts/development-guide/2018-02-12-move-entities.md

 engine.addEntity(myEntity)
 ```

-> Note: You could instead represent the rotation with Vector3 values and carry out a normal `lerp` function, but that would imply a conversion from Vector3 to Quaternions on each frame, as rotation values are stored as Quaternions in the Transform component.
+> Note: You could instead represent the rotation with `Vector3` values and use a `Lerp()` function, but that would imply a conversion from `Vector3` to `Quaternion` on each frame.
+Rotation values are internally stored as quaternions in the `Transform` component, so it's more efficient to work with quaternions.

 ## Change scale between two sizes

-If you want an entity to change size move smoothly and you want it to keep its axis in proportion, use the _lerp_ (linear interpolation) algorithm of the `Scalar` object.
-Otherwise, you can represent scale as a `Vector3` and lerp between two vectors just as you would for changing the position.
+If you want an entity to change size smoothly and without changing its proportions, use the _lerp_ (linear interpolation) algorithm of the `Scalar` object.

+Otherwise, if you want to change the axis in different proportions, use `Vector3` to represent the origin scale and the target scale, and then use the _lerp_ function of the `Vector3`.

 The `lerp()` function of the `Scalar` object takes three parameters:

-- An origin number
+- A number for the origin scale
-- A target number
+- A number for the target scale
 - The amount, a value from 0 to 1 that represents what fraction of the scaling to do.

 ```ts